Kayli/logspub/philosophy/philosophy.md

     is trapped in that state - it may be a life not worth living

+## creationism

+- there are many different types, e.g. scientific creationism, theistic evolution, philosophical creationism, intelligent design

+- "creative evolution" or "evolutionary creationism"
+  - all living beings, in a sense, participate in or embody aspects of creativity or creation
+  - integrates evolutionary theory with the concept of creativity or creation
+    - often emphasizing that the process of evolution itself can be seen as a creative or generative force

+## taoism, daoism

+- yin and yang
+  - describes opposite but interconnected forces
+  - yin is the receptive and yang the active principle

+## hellenism

+- epicurianism: self-sufficiency, pleasure, friendship, materialism
+- cynics: don't care about social conventions (diogenes)

+- stoics: fatalism
+  - dog philosophy
+    - a dog that is tied to a moving cart, and the dog is essentially dragged along by the cart
+      - they used this image to convey the idea of fate or determinism
+    - teaches that while we may not have control over external events or circumstances (the movement of the cart), we do have control over how we respond to them (the attitude of the dog)

+- scepticism: suspend judgement as we never can be fully certain
+- neoplatonism
+- aristotelianism

 ## ethics (moral philosophy)

 - branch of philosophy that involves systematizing, defending, and recommending concepts of right and wrong behavior